lamont703/Project_MatchMaker/PlentyOfHearts_GHL_Integration.md

-# VibeMatch - GoHighLevel Integration Guide
+# Plenty of Hearts - GoHighLevel Integration Guide

 > **"Find your vibe.
 Find your market.
 Find your revenue."**

-A comprehensive integration guide for connecting VibeMatch with GoHighLevel to maximize user acquisition, engagement, and revenue through advanced CRM automation and marketing workflows.
+A comprehensive integration guide for connecting Plenty of Hearts with GoHighLevel to maximize user acquisition, engagement, and revenue through advanced CRM automation and marketing workflows.

 ## 🎯 Integration Overview